What Is Monero?

-A stealth address, also known as a one-time public key prevents recipient’s funds being linked with their wallet.
-That address can be audited by a 3rd party to prove the transaction occurred.
-(With the sender sharing their public view key)
+A stealth address ultimately prevents recipient’s funds being linked with their wallet.
+However, that address can be audited by a 3rd party to prove the transaction occurred.
+(By the sender sharing their public view key)

 The recipient gets their funds through their wallets private view key which scans the blockchain.
 Once detected and retrieved by the wallet, a single-use private key is created corresponding with senders public key.

 The recipient can now spend those funds using their private spend key.
-This occurs without the sender, recipient, nor the amount transacted publicly linked.
+This occurs without the sender or recipient wallets, nor the amount transacted publicly linked.

 How Monero Transactions Work